redis/redis-doc/topics/sentinel.md

 * Masters failed over are reconfigured as slaves when they return available.
 * Slaves partitioned away during a partition are reconfigured once reachable.

+Sentinel and Redis authentication
+---

+When the master is configured to require a password from clients, as a security measure, slaves need to also be aware of this password in order to authenticate with the master and create the master-slave connection used for the asynchronous replication protocol.

+This is achieved using the following configuration directives:

+* `requirepass` in the master, in order to set the authentication password, and to make sure the instance will not process requests for non authenticated clients.
+* `masterauth` in the slaves in order for the slaves to authenticate with the master in order to correctly replicate data from it.

+When Sentinel is used, there is not a single master, since after a failover slaves may play the role of masters, and old masters can be reconfigured in order to act as slaves, so what you want to do is to set the above directives in all your instances, both masters and slaves.

+This is also usually a logically sane setup since you don't want to protect data only in the master, having the same data accessible in the slaves.

+However, in the uncommon case where you need a slave that is accessible without authentication, you can still do it by setting up a slave priority of zero (that will not allow the salve to be promoted to master), and configuring only the `masterauth` directive for this slave, without the `requirepass` directive, so that data will be readable by unauthenticated clients.

 Sentinel API
 ===